 Other Types of Cost Share

-There are other situations (namely Salary Cap and K Awards) where faculty effort-related costs are incurred on an Award but cannot be charged in full to the Award.
+There are other situations (namely Salary Cap, K Awards, or other instances of sponsored-required budget limitation) where faculty effort-related costs are incurred on an Award but cannot be charged in full to the Award.
 The unallowable amount must be covered by department resources other than the Award.
 These amounts are also sometimes referred to as “cost share” (as the cost must be shared by the department) but they are not treated as Cost Share as described in this section, and a Cost Share Addendum or tracking in the Cost Share Summary is NOT required.
-For more information on these types of cost share, see MAA.

 Cost Share Components